After a short adventure with Xiaomi Mi 8 128GB global version, bought by my wife I decided to get a newer model – Mi 9.

 3. VIDEO FACILITIES

-Using the Slow-motion mode in Mi 9 can be tricky for new users, because unlike to previous, Mi 8 device, the footage is not been saved right after stop recording!
+Using the Slow-motion mode in Mi 9 can be tricky for new users because unlike previous, Mi 8 device, the footage is not been saved right after stop recording!

 The crude slow-motion footages are saved in the drive with extended default names, showing the “FPS” feature used when recording your movie (Pic.
 33).